Homepage / Bullion Coins: Mexican Bullion / 1/10 oz. Mexican Silver Libertad

 The National Coat of Arms of Mexico is the centerpiece design of the obverse side of the 1/10 oz.
 Silver Libertad.

-The wreath below the Golden Eagle is half oak leaves the other half are laurel leaves.
+The wreath below the eagle is half oak leaves and half laurel leaves.

 The Edge on the Silver Libertad is Reeded.